 These guidelines adhere to 24 CFR 570.489(e)(3)(i) as they require DEHCR to use program income before making draws from the U.S. Treasury where doing so is, to the maximum extent, feasible under the circumstances.
-As such, HUD's concurrence with DEHCR's interpretation of 24 CFR 570.489(e)(3)(i) is not plainly inconsistent with the Act, and HUD should give due deference to such interpretation if doing so is not plainly inconsistent with the Act, and HUD should give due deference to such interpretation if doing so is not plainly inconsistent with Congress' intent as declared in the Act.
+As such, HUD's concurrence with DEHCR's interpretation of 24 CFR 570.489(e)(3)(i) is not plainly inconsistent with the Act, and HUD should give due deference to such interpretation if doing so is not plainly inconsistent with HUD's obligation to enforce compliance with Congress' intent as declared in the Act.